Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 Bones, bone meal, offal, yeast or whey have a high phosphorus content and are unfortunately taboo for CNE dogs.

-Since sodium excretion is also impaired in CNE, the sodium content may also need to be reduced.
-You can achieve this by omitting salty food components, for example.
-Please make sure to discuss this with your vet beforehand.
-He will decide based on the blood results whether low-sodium food is necessary.
+Since sodium excretion is also impaired in CKD, the sodium content may also need to be reduced. z.B. by omitting salt-containing food components.
+Please be sure to discuss this with your veterinarian beforehand.
+They will determine whether low-sodium food is necessary based on blood test results.

 Reduced phosphorus content, possibly also sodium content

-Due to the increased excretion of water-soluble vitamins in CKD, you should definitely ensure an adequate supply of vitamins and trace elements and intake of B vitamins, vitamin D, possibly potassium and iron .
+Due to the increased excretion of water-soluble vitamins in CNE, you should definitely ensure an adequate supply of vitamins and trace elements and Intake of B vitamins, vitamin D, possibly potassium and iron regard.

-Since the accumulation of toxins affects your dog's sense of taste and smell and often reduces his appetite , you should feed him particularly tasty food with a high energy content .
+Since the accumulation of toxins Impact on the sense of taste and smell your dog and the appetite This often reduced you should especially tasty food with a high energy content feed.

-2-3 meals spread throughout the day relieve the metabolism and are advisable for CNE.
-Don't forget your treats and chews !
-They are part of the kidney diet and may even have to be left out.
-With the right immediate measures, your dog can lead a good and happy life even with CNE.
-Lots of love, attention, tasty food and good dog friends make your dog's everyday life with such a serious illness much easier.
+2-3 meals throughout the day relieves the metabolism and is advisable for CNE.
+Your Treats and chews Don't forget them!
+They are part of the kidney diet and may even need to be omitted.
+With the right immediate measures, your dog can live a good and happy life even with CKD.
+Lots of love, attention, delicious food, and good canine companions will make your dog's everyday life with such a serious illness much easier.

 We have summarized the most important points with which you can help your dog here: